Psy-Fer/interARTIC/README.md

 ![parameters page](docs/params.svg)

+Another example dataset containing ebola virus samples that you can use to directly test interARTIC can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/9afW5kgWy1w8ZpQ/download).

 # interARTIC usage

 Before running interARTIC on your own nanopore samples, please refer to the detailed guide [here](https://psy-fer.github.io/interARTIC/usage/).